Ready to dive into the details? Here are some questions we've been asked about using RCV123.

 For that reason, if an election would require a random choice, RCV123 uses a mathematical tiebreaker using a weighted sum of all of the votes for a candidate.
 If the two lowest ranked candidates have the same tiebreaker score, then random choice is used.
 We believe this system will produce more satisfactory results than simply using random choice.

-For more detail, see our Tiebreaking Explainer.
+For more detail, see our Tiebreaking explainer.

 Please check spam, promotions or social inbox folders.
-RCV123 normally sends email confirmations just a few seconds after a request comes in.
+RCV123 normally sends email verification codes just a few seconds after a request comes in.
 If your code does show up in a different folder, it’s helpful to move it to your inbox, as that will make it more likely it will show up directly in your inbox next time and will also help other voters.
 If it’s in spam, click the “not spam” button and if it’s in another folder, drag and drop it into your inbox.
 If prompted whether to do this for all future mail from this sender, click yes.

-The Election Administrator (EA) must upload a text or CSV (comma separated) text file.
+The Election Administrator must upload a text or CSV (comma separated) text file.
 You can create this in Excel or a text editor.
 (MacOS provides a text editor called TextEdit while Windows provides Notepad.)
 Since the file will contain only one column it actually won’t contain any commas.

 chocolate@example.com vanilla@email.home straw.berry@dunder-mifflin.corp